 Learn about skills, salary, requirements, and reasons to consider a versatile career in project management.

-A project is typically divided into five different phases: initiation, planning, execution, monitoring or controlling, and closure.
+A project is typically divided into five different phases: initiation, planning, execution, and closure.

-Throughout the lifecycle of a project, the project manager is tasked with:
+Throughout the lifecycle of a project, the project manager is responsible for:

 Defining the scope of the project

 Planning a project’s cost and sticking to a budget

 The sheer variety of tasks means no two days on the job (or two projects) are quite the same.
 On any given day, you might be interviewing and hiring new talent, managing team meetings, reallocating resources to cover an unexpected expense, or updating stakeholders on the progress of the project.

 Learn more about the lifecycle of a project in this video.